OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 2. In the Word Options dialog box, choose **Trust Center** and then choose **Trust Center Settings**.
 3. In the Trust Center dialog box, choose **Privacy Options** and then disable the setting **Store random numbers to improve Combine accuracy**.

-To remove RSID tags from an existing document, try the following shortcut with the document open in Office Open XML:
+To remove RSID tags from an existing document, try the following shortcut with the document open in Office Open XML.

 1. With your insertion point in the main body of the document, press **Ctrl+Home** to go to the top of the document.